pisv/gethandly.wiki-playground/Step-Two.md

         assertEquals(2, fooProjects.length);
         assertTrue(Arrays.asList(fooProjects).contains(fooProject));
         assertTrue(Arrays.asList(fooProjects).contains(fooProject2));
+        // new code -->
         IFooFile[] fooFiles2 = fooProject2.getFooFiles();
         assertEquals(1, fooFiles2.length);
         IFooFile fooFile2 = fooFiles2[0];
         assertEquals("test.foo", fooFile2.getName());
+        // <-- new code
     }
 ```

-You might recollect that it uses test data in the form of a few projects
+You might recollect that we use some test data in the form of a few projects
 predefined in the `workspace` folder of the test fragment and materialized
-in the run-time workspace via `setUpProject` calls.
+into the runtime workspace via `setUpProject` calls.

-Run it.
+Run the test case.
 Success!
 So far, so good.

 Let's add some more tests: